See which Democratic candidate has the best (and worst) typography

 That said, Butterick also isn’t impressed with holding on too tight to a successful brand.
 Bernie Sanders’s choice of Jubilat in 2016 as a flagship font was nearly as iconic as Obama’s Gotham.
 But for 2020, Butterick thinks it risks “creating a sense of ‘let’s do the same thing and expect different results!'”
 (He rightly points out that even Obama significantly modified Gotham for his 2012 run.)

-What Butterick seems to respect most is less a facility with flashy fonts or wordmarks than an ability to organize type in sensical-but-unexpected ways.
+What Butterick seems to respect most is less a facility with flashy fonts or wordmarks than an ability to organize type in sensical but unexpected ways.
 Kirsten Gillibrand isn’t afraid to let letterforms overlap; Elizabeth Warren’s layout feels more “like an issue of the New York Times magazine” than a campaign shingle.
 Biden’s typography may telegraph confidence and competence, but these designs subtly inform us that their candidates have vision.

 Of course, it wouldn’t be an internet typography essay without some snicker-out-loud jabs.
 Butterick deftly needles Pete Buttigieg, Jay Inslee, and Amy Klobuchar without coming off as entirely mean-spirited.
 After all, Democrats will have to vote for one of these people eventually.
 You still have time to turn things around, Senator Booker!